- Grapes are woody perennial vines.

 Keep the ground under the vines clear of other plants throughout the growing season by hoeing gently under the vines.

 Fences are ideal to use as support for vines.
 Vines can also be contained to one stake in the ground.
 If you have an arbor or pergola, grapevines can be grown over the top to produce shade.
+If your goal is shade, you may prune less than if your goal is fruit.
+If your goal is to produce a lot of high quality fruit, it is best to grow it on a basic trellis or fence where it will have lots of sunlight.

 Remember, flowers and fruit are located on buds that developed the previous year.
 Therefore you need to encourage new growth, but not too much.
-There are many ways to prune and train vines—let your imagination loose!

 For the first year, pruning is the same no matter how you plan to train your vine.
 The key is to develop a strong root system and straight trunk.